-There are two ways of sending information about payments you make to your personal assistant (payroll data) to HMRC.
+There are two ways of sending information about payments you make to your employee (payroll data) to HMRC.
 One way is on paper (called paper filing) and the other way is online (called online filing).

 You can find out more about each, including who qualifies for paper filing, in our ‘filing options' section.